dinoboards/ez80-for-rc/programmer/readme.md

 ## Building the code

-Under linux, you can use a docker image created, that contains the required Raspberry Pi Pico tools and SDK:
+Under linux, you can use a pre-built docker image that contains the required Raspberry Pi Pico tools and SDK:

 Within the `programmer` directory, run this: